hubpan/casperjs/README.md

 # CasperJS [![Build Status](https://secure.travis-ci.org/n1k0/casperjs.png)](http://travis-ci.org/n1k0/casperjs)

+NOTE: This is a fork of CasperJS for my own need.

+This fork contains the following features and fixes:

+- [Feature] selectByLink: enhanced selectByXpath and relevant only if you're converting a selenium script.
+- [Feature] selectByName: to select <input> elements if such elements don't have "id" attribute but instead only "name" attribute
+- [BugFix] PhantomJS does not support relative URL but somehow there's a Heisenberg lurking around

 CasperJS is a navigation scripting & testing utility for [PhantomJS](http://www.phantomjs.org/).
 It eases the process of defining a full navigation scenario and provides useful high-level functions, methods & syntaxic sugar for doing common tasks such as: